dita-community/dita-demo-content-collection/README.md

 Variables
 ---------

-Company, product, and features names are controlled through a central file: r\_productname\_variables.dita.
+Company, product, and features names are controlled through a central file: `r_productname_variables.dita`.

 When a company, product, or feature name is included in the content, it is placed in the target file as a conref or conkeyref from the central file (source).
 This permits the values to be modified, or extended, whenever needed (if the company name changes, product name changes, or feature name changes).
 Maintaining variables centrally is particularly useful in the case of a collection of test and demonstration instances because it should make it easy to change key names in order, for example, to reflect a particular organizations product names.
 Implementers making use of the collection, or the team maintaining the collection, may wish to: